peteroupc/peteroupc.github.io/random.md

 <a id=Existing_RNG_APIs_in_Programming_Languages></a>
 ## Existing RNG APIs in Programming Languages

-As much as possible, **applications SHOULD use existing libraries and techniques** for cryptographic and high-quality RNGs.
+As much as possible, **applications should use existing libraries and techniques** for cryptographic and high-quality RNGs.
 The following table lists application programming interfaces (APIs) for such RNGs for popular programming languages.

 - PRNGs mentioned in the "High-Quality" column need to be initialized with a seed (see "[**Seed Generation for Noncryptographic PRNGs**](#Seed_Generation_for_Noncryptographic_PRNGs)").
 - The mention of a third-party library in this section does not imply that the library is the best one available for any particular purpose.
 The list is not comprehensive.